jro31/jethro-codes/_articles/projects/blocks-falling.md

 Continuing our example of the `J` block, `Object.keys(newObject[rowKey])` where `rowKey` is `0` would return `['4']`, and `Object.keys(newObject[rowKey])` where `rowKey` is `1`, would return `['4', '5', '6']`.

-We then do a `forEach` loop over each of these values, so we're not in a bit of a loopception.
-And in this instance, I gave the keys the name `columnKey`.
+We then do a `forEach` loop over each of these values, so we're now in a bit of a loopception.
+And in this instance, I gave the keys the name `columnKey`:

 ```js
 Object.keys(newObject[rowKey]).forEach(columnKey =>